djthorpe/postgresql-kit/README.md

-This set of frameworks and test applications provides a kit of frameworks, tools, applications and examples for deploying the wildly brilliant PostgreSQL database on the Mac OS X operating system and iOS devices.
+This set of frameworks and test applications provides a kit of frameworks, tools, applications and examples for deploying the wildly brilliant PostgreSQL database on the Mac OS X operating system.
 For more information on PostgreSQL
 see: http://www.postgresql.org/.

 ## Documentation

-Please see http://djthorpe.github.com/postgresql-kit/ for the full set of documentation.
+Please see https://github.com/djthorpe/postgresql-kit/wiki for the documentation, including a changelog of recent changes.

 This software is in alpha development state and as such there are plenty of limitations and issues.
 Hoping to get a beta version completed in early 2013.
 If you know of any